Manny Santiago: Personal life

 Santiago is a strict vegetarian and actively promotes healthy dieting alongside routine fitness.
 In an interview with Focus Magazine Santiago stated, "My diet is a simple one: no muscle tissue in my stomach.
 I try and cut bread and cheese out as well."
 Santiago lives in Los Angeles, California with professional skateboarder Chaz Ortiz.
 Santiago has a son, Ocean Santiago born in 2012.
-Santiago is in a relationship with fellow pro skater Christiana Means.
+Santiago was also in a relationship with pro skater Christiana Means.